Missing your usual corn flakes (toasted breakfast flakes made from milled corn grits)?

 6 - Crushed Cornmeal Crackers

-The fifth surprise in our breakfast quest: crushed cornmeal crackers.
-These crunchy bites have a delightful texture that’s hard to beat.
-They’re light and have a slightly sweet flavor which goes well with milk or yogurt.
+The fifth surprise in our breakfast quest: crushed cornmeal crackers (made from coarsely ground cornmeal).
+These crunchy bites have a nice texture that's hard to beat.

 They stay crisp longer than corn flakes, which is a pleasant surprise.
 We love how they absorb the milk while keeping their crunch.
-Perfect for those who want a bit of adventure in their morning routine.

-Ratio?
-Easy one-to-one swap with corn flakes.
-If you’re a fan of versatility, check out this detailed guide on cornmeal substitutes for more amazing ideas.
+If you're a fan of versatility, check out this detailed guide on cornmeal substitutes for more amazing ideas.
 Give them a go and see how they shake up your breakfast!

 7 - Crushed Granola

 Last but definitely not least, we have crushed granola in the lineup.
 Granola brings a mix of textures and flavors, making it a versatile corn flakes substitute.
-It’s crunchy and slightly sweet, which blends well with milk or yogurt.

 We love how granola holds up in milk, staying crunchy longer.
-The variety of nuts and dried fruits adds a delightful twist to your morning routine.
+The variety of nuts and dried fruits adds a nice twist to your morning routine.
 Ratio?
-A simple one-to-one swap for corn flakes.

 Frequently Asked Questions